frankiewiczkamil/blog/src/content/blog/ssr-strikes-back.md

 And those were REST APIs of course.
-Now think about this: REST APIs use some sort of language as a data format (usually JSON), while the traditional web approach was different - it was rather:
+Now think about this: REST APIs use some sort of language as a data format (usually JSON), while the traditional web approach was different — it was rather:

-- sending data by submitting **html** forms — key-value pairs
+- sending data by submitting **HTML** forms — key-value pairs
-- fetching data by following links to other pages - **html** documents
+- fetching data by following links to other pages — **HTML** documents

 Why did we abandon that?
 I think that using REST with SPA felt good, as we enjoyed the clear separation between:

-- application - it's logic, state, view/styling, offline-first support etc, and
+- application — it's logic, state, view/styling, offline-first support etc, and
 - the data

 It was like the box decoupled from its content.

-Also, as already partly stated, we were able to share same endpoints between different clients.
+Also, as already partly stated, we were able to share same endpoints among different clients.

 And finally, there was also that tempting promise, that frontend devs and backend devs can work independently.
 Well, maybe, but...

-It was causing a weird situation, where we were using almost the same model for backend and frontend.
+It caused a weird situation,
+where we were using almost the same model for backend and frontend.
 There was too much logic leaking to the frontend layer, and responsibilities were unclear.

-And one might say: whatever, that's what we do 95% of our time - simple, CRUD apps.
+One might say here: whatever, that's what we do 95% of our time — simple CRUDs.
 I get it, but even so, what about those 5%?
-From my experience we tend to use a hammer for everything, if it's already in our hand.
+We tend to use a hammer for everything, if it's already in our hand.
 I've done it this way myself as well.
-Thus, we were ending up with
+Thus, we end up with
 [anemic models](https://en.wikipedia.org/wiki/Anemic_domain_model) on backend side and a lot of logic implemented in frontend[^1].
-Sometimes it was not even consistent.
+Sometimes it's not even consistent.
-But I'm getting ahead of myself here - we will get back to this later.
+But I'm getting ahead of myself here — we will get back to this later.

 Anyway, overall people seemed happy about the SPA approach, as it seemed that we had some sort of standard, reusable architecture at last.

-But there were some more urgent, negative consequences as well.
+But at some point important, negative consequences has been noticed.
 In SPA, if our app (document) is not yet 'installed' (fetched or cached locally), then we have to wait for it in almost idle state, as obviously it's not possible to predict which data is needed by the SPA upfront.